 “When the ball hit the floor, all of our faces dropped,” said Chew, who finished with a match-high 26 kills.
 “But when they called it on our side we said this is it, this is our chance, and we knew it was meant for us to win.”

-The Patriots (18-1) will face Westminster on Saturday night in the final for a chance to capture their first state crown since 2015 and 11th overall.
+The Patriots (18-1) will face Westminster on Saturday night in the final for a chance to capture their first state crown since 2015 in 11th overall.
 They have won the title in their last nine state championship game appearances.

 “I can’t even describe [the emotional swing] because I was off my seat screaming and then suddenly I had to sit back down, and I was like, OK, let’s regroup and see what happens,” Raiders coach Rob Moy said.